Oral Health and Bone Disease

 Osteoporosis and tooth loss are health concerns that affect many older men and women.
-Osteoporosis is a disease in which the bones become less dense and more prone to fracture.
-This disease can affect any bone in the body, although the bones in the hip, spine, and wrist are most often affected.
-In the United States today, 10 million individuals already have osteoporosis and 34 million more have low bone mass, placing them at increased risk for this disease.
+Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
+This disease can affect any bone in the body, although the bones in the hip, spine, and wrist are affected most often.
+In the United States more than 40 million people either already have osteoporosis or are at high risk due to low bone mass.

-Research suggests that there is a link between osteoporosis and bone loss in the jaw.
-The bone in the jaw supports and anchors our teeth.
-When the jaw bone becomes less dense, tooth loss can occur.
-Tooth loss affects approximately one-third of adults 65 years and older.
+Research suggests a link between osteoporosis and bone loss in the jaw.
+The bone in the jaw supports and anchors the teeth.
+When the jawbone becomes less dense, tooth loss can occur, a common occurrence in older adults.
+Tooth loss affects approximately one-third of adults age 65 and older.